Heinemann African Writers Series: Design

 Between 1962 and 1986, all the books in the African Writers Series were colour-coded: orange for fiction, blue for non-fiction, and green for poetry and drama.
 While this highlighted the different genres, all books in the series during this period were numbered to give a clear indication that they belonged to a collection of works by African writers.

 Some evolution in cover design did take place during these years.
 Between 1962 and 1965 a heavy black band was featured at the top of the covers, with a black-and-white illustration below.
 The black was then replaced by a solid orange block.
 Later a colophon was added that was intended to look like an Africanised version of Heinemann's windmill logo.
 In 1971, George Hallett was employed to produce cover photography, which began to replace the use of illustrations.

 In 1986, the design was changed to appeal more in western markets.
 Orange was replaced by a white background with a boxed abstract image.
 In 1993, it was changed again to incorporate full-colour images.

+The visual identity of the African Writers Series influenced local publishing efforts, such as the Malawi Writers Series.